YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ## Command-line Options

 Randoop includes several command-line options that allows the user to tailor the way Randoop runs and modify the test files output by Randoop.
-The follwoing list includes a few exmaples
+The following list includes a few examples:

 * **--junit-output-dir=\<classpath\>** - Change the destination of the generated test files
 * **--dont-output-tests=\<boolean\>** - Run test generation without output